zendframework/zend-expressive/NOTES.md

   authorization, content negotiation, validation, etc. Likely we can do this via delegator factories, but what if we could specify decorators during route creation?

+- Should Route instances allow manipulating HTTP methods *after the fact*?
+This will likely lead to wierd edge-cases where HTTP methods were added that overlap methods on other routes with the same path.
+I think they MUST be required at instantiation and remain immutable.